QijingZheng/VaspPoscarMayavi/README.md

 ## Examples

+For a compliete list of functions, please refer to the help message by `mview -h`.
 The following line shows the possible usage of the script:

 1. designate the input files by `-i POSCAR`
 2. make a 2x2x1 supercell by `-r 2 2 1`